MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-03-serve-static-files-and-add-pages.md

     </html>
     ```

 1. Run the project to observe the results.
-When you're done, stop the server and commit your changes to source control if you like (as explained in [step 2](learn-django-in-visual-studio-step-02-create-an-app.md#commit-to-source-control)).
+When you're done, stop the server and [commit your changes to source control](learn-django-in-visual-studio-step-02-create-an-app.md#commit-changes-to-source-control) as described in Step 2 in this tutorial series.

 ### Question: What is the purpose of the {% load static %} tag?